[Two Videos Below]

 St. Patrick’s Prayer

 The Bible says that Jesus is with us always, by the power of His Holy Spirit (Col 1:27).
-And Jesus promised that He will never leave or forsake us (Heb 13:5b).
+And Jesus promises that He will never leave or forsake us (Heb 13:5b).
 Do you remember those things every day?
 Pray the words of St. Patrick and press these words upon your heart.

 Let Saint Patrick’s Day be a day of communion with Christ.
 He is with us always.